Talks and Events

 In historical terms, the internet is still in its infancy.
 Parents, schools and governments are all still working out how to allow young people to reap its benefits while staying safe from predatory influences such as radicalisers and groomers.
 This expert panel includes terrorism defence lawyer Tasnime Akunjee, who represents the families of the Bethnal Green schoolgirls who fled to Syria, an academic specialising in the linguistics of online groomers, as well as Nyla levy, writer and performer of Does My Bomb Look Big In This?
 Join us for what is sure to be a lively discussion about the digital era we are in.

-Chair: Shawab Iqbal (theatre producer and governor of Newham College, confirmed)
+Chair: Shawab Iqbal (theatre producer and governor of Newham College)

-Panellists: Tasnime Akunjee (terrorism defence lawyer, confirmed) Dr Cristina Izura (University of Swansea academic studying the linguistics of online grooming, confirmed) Nyla Levy (writer and actor, confirmed)
+Panellists: Tasnime Akunjee (terrorism defence lawyer) Dr Cristina Izura (University of Swansea academic studying the linguistics of online grooming) Nyla Levy (writer and actor) Emma Soutar (trainer, Centre for Child Protection, University of Kent)

 Is Britain in denial?
 History and belonging among UK diasporas.